-In 2019, Hans Ulrich Obrist organized a career retrospective at the Serpentine Galleries in London that traveled to Los Angeles County Museum of Art (LACMA) earlier this year.
+In 2019, Hans Ulrich Obrist organized a career retrospective at the Serpentine Galleries in London that traveled to the Los Angeles County Museum of Art (LACMA) in early 2020.
 At the age of 99, and just months before she passed, Hurtado was fortunate to have participated in this celebration of her long and prodigious life as an artist.

-Luchita Hurtado’s life, until recently, was defined by her romantic relationships and a multitude of friendships and acquaintances with many prominent artists and thinkers from the twentieth century.
-She always identified herself as an artist and moved within artist circles, but aside from participating in the occasional exhibition she did not actively pursue a professional career as an artist.
+Luchita Hurtado’s life, until recently, was defined by her romantic relationships and a multitude of friendships and acquaintances with many prominent artists and thinkers from the 20th century.
+She always identified herself as an artist and moved within artist circles, but aside from participating in the occasional exhibition, she did not actively pursue a professional career as an artist.

 Furthermore, addressing the historical tendency for male artists to be recognized and female artists to be overlooked with regard to artist couples, Hurtado said the following:

-At the age of eighteen, Hurtado married an older gentleman who was a fairly established journalist, Daniel del Solar.
+At the age of 18, Hurtado married Daniel del Solar who was a fairly established journalist.
 She had two sons with him, Daniel and Pablo.
 They lived briefly in the Dominican Republic at the invitation of the dictator General Rafael Leonidas Trujillo Molina.
 However, their marriage ended abruptly and shortly after the birth of their second son.
 During the years with del Solar in New York, Hurtado became close friends with Japanese-American artist Isamu Noguchi and Mexican artist Rufino Tamayo.
 The latter was a frequent house guest who used their kitchen as a makeshift studio space when he was in Manhattan.

-Hurtado moved to Santa Monica with her son Daniel del Solar from her first marriage and pregnant with her first of two sons with Lee Mullican.
+Hurtado moved to Santa Monica with her son Daniel del Solar from her first marriage.
+At that time, she was pregnant with her first of two sons with Lee Mullican.
 She would eventually marry Mullican in the mid-1950s and remain married to him until his death in 1998.
 Mullican was a prolific artist and a professor at UCLA.
 Although he was not widely known, he was held in high regard by those more familiar with the local art scene.
-Their older son, Matt Mullican, is a renown performance and installation artist.
-Meanwhile their younger son, John Mullican, is a writer and filmmaker whose work includes a documentary film about his father, Finding Lee Mullican (2008).
+Their older son, Matt Mullican, is a renowned performance and installation artist.
+Meanwhile, their younger son, John Mullican, is a writer and filmmaker whose work includes a documentary film about his father, Finding Lee Mullican (2008).

 During this period, Hurtado attended meetings of the Los Angeles Council of Women Artists.
 From this larger collective of women who attended the first meeting organized by artist Joyce Kozloff, Hurtado broke off into a smaller group of artists that included Vija Clemins, Alexis Smith, Avilda Moses, Mako Idemitsu (video and film artist), Johanna Demetrakas (filmmaker, Womanhouse 1974), Barbara Haskell (curator at the Whitney Museum of Art), and Susan Titelman; a group of artists that she continued to meet with on a regular basis and remained in touch with over several decades.